How to Create a Healthy Remote Work Culture

 Here is a simple and effective way to foster personal connections between teams and coworkers in a virtual world.
 Sure, employees should be focused on their work and projects, but there is a place for small talk — or perhaps more appropriately small chat — in the home office.

 Consider creating chat channels dedicated to personal interests or hobbies.
 Think: a pet space, a foodie channel, a Tiger King thread.
-In doing so, you will allow a place for personal connection and expression.
+Doing so will allow a place for personal connection and expression.
 Employees can feel seen as individuals and not simply worker bees.
 You’re not only telling them that it’s okay to have a life outside of work, you encourage it.

 When employees and team members feel valued, they are more willing to trust in leadership and co-workers.
 But, relaying casual praise may be easier said than done in virtual settings.